-The auspicious Ahoi Ashtami Vrat or Ahoi-Athen fast is celebrated with great devotion and enthusiasm especially in North India by the women.
-It is observed on a specific Ashtami, from dawn to dusk, till the first star is sighted in the evening ,by fasting mothers on Kartik Krishna Paksha Ashtami , dedicating to Hoi Ma for safety, long life, prosperity and well- being of their children (for their sons in the past).
+The auspicious Ahoi Ashtami Vrat or Ahoi-athen fast is observed in North India on a specific Kartik Krishna Paksha Ashtami, from dawn to dusk, till the first star is sighted in the evening.
+Mothers observe fast, dedicate to Hoi Ma for safety, long life, prosperity and well- being of their children.

 Ahoi Ashtami is also known as Sri Krishnashtami.
+This fast was kept by only mothers of the sons, in the past.
 Married women who are facing child related problems for a long time, such as delay in conceiving, repeated miscarriage, may also perform Puja on Ahoi Ashtami for fulfilling their child related desires.

-It falls generally four days after Karwa Chauth and seven days before the auspicious Diwali festival, mean Ahoi Ashtami Vrat and Diwali are celebrated on the same weekday (Var).
+It falls generally four days after Karwa Chauth and seven days before the auspicious Diwali festival, means Ahoi Ashtami Vrat and Diwali are celebrated on the same weekday (Var).

-In some families, making of a garland for each child, called Hoi, using two or four silver beads or coins and a pendant made of silver, annually on Ahoi Ashtami, is a part of an important tradition.
-It can be worn in the neck as a silver chain.
+In some of traditional Indian families, making of a garland for each child, called Hoi, using two or four silver beads or coins and a pendant made of silver annually, on Ahoi Ashtami, is a part of an important tradition.
+It can be worn in the neck as a silver chain or necklace.

-The Indian states, including Gujarat, Maharashtra and southern region of India, which follow Amavasyant calendar (month ends with Amavasya), Ahoi Ashtami Vrat falls in the lunar month Ashwin (Krishna Paksha ) as Ashwin begins fifteen days late.
+The Indian states, including Gujarat, Maharashtra and southern region of India, which follow Amavasyant calendar (month ends with Amavasya), Ahoi Ashtami Vrat falls in the lunar month Ashwin (Krishna Paksha ) as Ashwin begins fifteen days late in these States.